devmannic/scrypto_statictypes/README.md

 performance overhead.
 But, there are cases where it can absolutely detect a logic error due to misuse of a Bucket or Vault, when the current Radix Engine constraints would not stop the error.
 This is because the Radix Engine just doesn't have the information about the developer's intent.
-By what is effectly more specific type annotations this intent can be captured and then appropriately tested leading to failed transactions instead of vulnerabilities.
+By using specific type annotations this intent can be captured and then appropriately tested leading to failed transactions instead of vulnerabilities.